 The cold-drawn seamless tube is used as a material for the cylinder barrel.
 Its function is to contain the pressure within the barrel.

-The inner surface of the hydraulic cylinder is perfectly machined and whose surface finish should be between 4-16 microinches.
+The inner surface of the hydraulic cylinder is perfectly machined, and its surface finish should be between 4-16 microinches.
 This surface finish will reduce the friction between the piston and cylinder.